oxfeeefeee/smalloc/README.md

 # smalloc

-A small and simple memory allocator for Solana programs
+A small memory allocator for Solana programs